temple-geography/census-gis/docs/exercises/map-making_with_tmap4.md

 Small to nonexistent race groups should be excluded from both the choropleth facet maps and the dot density map.
 Note that including a racial group with insufficient numbers when you run the `as_dot_density()` function will generate an error.

-Make sure to use `tm_credits()` to add your maps, and to credit yourself as the cartographer.
+Make sure to use `tm_credits()` to credit yourself as the cartographer.
 That is, your name should appear on all three maps.

 ## Deliverables